csebooks/relational-databases/content.en/part-five-system-architecture/_index.md

 Several of the algorithms that we have presented require the use of a coordinator.
 If the coordinator fails because of a failure of the site at which it resides, the system can continue execution only by restarting a new coordinator on another site.
 One way to continue execution is by maintaining a backup to the coordinator, which is ready to assume responsibility if the coordinator fails.

 A **backup coordinator** is a site that, in addition to other tasks, maintains enough information locally to allow it to assume the role of coordinator with minimal disruption to the distributed system.
-All messages directed to the co- ordinator are received by both the coordinator and its backup.
+All messages directed to the coordinator are received by both the coordinator and its backup.
 The backup co- ordinator executes the same algorithms and maintains the same internal state information (such as, for a concurrency coordinator, the lock table) as does the actual coordinator.
 The only difference in function between the coordinator and its backup is that the backup does not take any action that affects other sites.
 Such actions are left to the actual coordinator.

-In the event that the backup coordinator detects the failure of the actual coor- dinator, it assumes the role of coordinator.
+In the event that the backup coordinator detects the failure of the actual coordinator, it assumes the role of coordinator.
 Since the backup has all the information available to it that the failed coordinator had, processing can continue without interruption.

-The prime advantage to the backup approach is the ability to continue pro- cessing immediately.
+The prime advantage to the backup approach is the ability to continue processing immediately.
 If a backup were not ready to assume the coordinator’s responsibility, a newly appointed coordinator would have to seek information from all sites in the system so that it could execute the coordination tasks.
 Frequently, the only source of some of the requisite information is the failed coordinator.
 In this case, it may be necessary to abort several (or all) active transactions, and to restart them under the control of the new coordinator.

 Thus, the backup-coordinator approach avoids a substantial amount of delay while the distributed system recovers from a coordinator failure.
 The disadvantage is the overhead of duplicate execution of the coordinator’s tasks.
 Further- more, a coordinator and its backup need to communicate regularly to ensure that their activities are synchronized.